-\begin{corollary} Under the directed condition in Section \ref{sec:notations} and Assumptions ~\ref{assum:1}, ~\ref{assum:2} and ~\ref{assum:4}, suppose that the number of blocks $K$ and the latent vector dimension $d$ are known.
-Let $\hat{\tau}^{(N)}: V \mapsto \{ 1, \dots, K \}$ be the block assignment obtained by clustering the rows of $W$, where $W=[U|V]$, satisfying Equation ~(\ref{eq:clust}).
+\begin{corollary} Under the directed condition in Section \ref{sec:notations} and Assumptions \ref{assum:1}, \ref{assum:4} and \ref{assum:5}, suppose that the number of blocks $K$ and the latent vector dimension $d$ are known.
+Let $\hat{\theta}^{(N)}: \mathcal{V} \mapsto \{ 1, \dots, K \}$ be the block assignment obtained by clustering the rows of $W$, where $W^{(N)}=[U^{(N)}|V^{(N)}]$, and $U^{(N)}$ and $V^{(N)}$ as defined in Algorithm \ref{alg:ASE} (for fixed $N$), satisfying Equation~(\ref{eq:clust}) for each $N$.
 Let $H_K$ denote the set of permutations of $[K]$.
 Then, it almost always holds that